hivesolutions/omnix/README.md

 this value will be sent in plain text (using an SSL encrypted connection)
 * `REMOTE` - If the remove mode should be used (production url creation)
 * `REDIRECT_URL` - The url that will be used for outh based callbacks

+Additionally one must also configure the mondogb and rabbitmq instances to be able to execute the proper master and slave supervisors.
+For that use the `MONGOHQ_URL` and `CLOUDAMQP_URL` variables.